vrchost/rooibos/resources/docs/installation/Installation_on_CentOS_7_Linux.md

-# Installation on Ubuntu Linux
+# Installation on CentOS 7 Linux

 The following instructions are for CentOS 7, but should work with minor changes on other distributions as well.